-Below you’ll find a printable photo checklist filled with 50 fun photo ideas designed to help us moms get in more photos with our kids.
+Check out my printable photo checklist filled with 50 fun photo ideas designed to help us moms get in more photos with our kids.
 No more excuses….it’s time to grab that camera, figure out the self-timer or hand it over to your husband, and get smiling!

 If you liked this post you might also enjoy…